arifme071/arifme071/README.md

 ## About Me

-I'm an ML engineer and AI researcher with deep expertise in **anomaly detection**, **predictive maintenance**, and **generative AI systems**.
+I'm an ML engineer and AI researcher with deep expertise in **anomaly detection**, **condition monitoring**, **predictive maintenance**, and **generative AI systems**.
 I hold an MSc in Applied Engineering from Georgia Southern University and have been admitted to Georgia Tech's OMSCS (MS in Computer Science) program starting Fall 2026.

 My work spans the full ML lifecycle — from publishing peer-reviewed research to deploying production models on real-world industrial datasets.
 I've built systems that are in active use at railroad operations, manufacturing facilities, and cross-functional engineering teams.